kuncdn/kun/README.md

 # 编译

-    go build -o tracfox cmd/tracfox/main.go
+    go build -o koala cmd/koala/main.go

 # 帮助

-    # ./tracfox --help
+    # ./koala --help
-    tracfox service, is the api gateway micro service component
+    koala service, is the api gateway micro service component

     Usage:
-      tracfox [flags]
+      koala [flags]

     Flags:
-          --alsologtostderr                  log to standard error as well as files --config string                    The Tracfox Server will load its initial configuration from this file.
-The path may be absolute or relative; relative paths start at the Tracfox's current working directory.
+          --alsologtostderr                  log to standard error as well as files --config string                    The Koala Server will load its initial configuration from this file.
+The path may be absolute or relative; relative paths start at the Koala's current working directory.
 Omit this flag to use the built-in default configuration values.
-Command-line flags override configuration from this file. (default "/etc/tracfox/config.yaml")
+Command-line flags override configuration from this file. (default "/etc/koala/config.yaml")
           --dry-run                          If true, only check the configuration file and exit.
-      -h, --help                             show more information about tracfox --log_backtrace_at traceLocation   when logging hits line file:N, emit a stack trace (default :0) --log_dir string                   If non-empty, write log files in this directory --logtostderr                      log to standard error instead of files --metrics string                   Metric address for tracfox server --stderrthreshold severity         logs at or above this threshold go to stderr (default 2) -v, --v Level                          log level for V logs --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging
+      -h, --help                             show more information about koala --log_backtrace_at traceLocation   when logging hits line file:N, emit a stack trace (default :0) --log_dir string                   If non-empty, write log files in this directory --logtostderr                      log to standard error instead of files --metrics string                   Metric address for koala server --stderrthreshold severity         logs at or above this threshold go to stderr (default 2) -v, --v Level                          log level for V logs --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging